sardjv/www.sardjv.co.uk/jekyll/blog/barbara/_posts/2019-12-06-system-update.markdown

 ---
 layout: blog
 title: System Update
-nav_title:  System Update
+nav_title: System Update December 19
 tags:
   - development
   - technology
   - system-updates

 author: barbara
-excerpt: It's been a busy start to the year for the tech team here at SARD.
-Here are a few of the changes we've made in Q1 of 2019.
+excerpt: There has been a lot going on since the last system update in July.
+Here is a summary of the more significant changes...

 ---